 Up until now, you have probably been consumed with thinking about whether your little one is getting enough milk.
-If that’s you, then plenty of wet nappies is the best sign.
+If that’s you, then plenty of wet diapers is the best sign.

 As a newborn, babies get all the fluid they need from your breast milk or formula milk.
 But as you introduce solid food, their appetite for milk starts to reduce.
 At this point you may want to consider extra forms of hydration, especially as their activity levels increase.